onap/doc/docs/guides/onap-developer/architecture/onap-architecture.rst

 Starting with the Istanbul-R9, as a PoC, OOM provides Service Mesh-based mTLS (mutual TLS) between ONAP components to secure component communications, by leveraging Istio.
-The goal is to substitute AAF functionalities.
+The goal is to substitute (unmaintained) AAF functionalities.

 Microservices Bus (MSB)
 -----------------------